bharatnautiyal/ELK_Stack/README.md

-## Optional if getting error while instalation
+## Optional if getting error while instalation like this one:

-### If you get any error during the instalation like this one:

 " dpkg: error: dpkg frontend lock was locked by another process with pid 1426 "

 #### 1. RUN This to Check for Running dpkg or apt Processes: